Checkmate50/cs6120/content/blog/2019-12-21-probabril-reals/index.md

 # Introduction

-Probabilistic programming relies on our ability to evaluate the probability distribution of a program involving random number generation and selection.
-Most current solutions for calculating these distrubutions rely on sampling the program repeatedly, recording results, and perhaps inferring some approximate convergence.
-For programs involving loops or cycles, however, it should be possible to compute the infinite series convergence directly.

-In this project, we explore implementing a static algorithm for computing the _exact_ state space distribution of probabilistic programs involving real polynomials.
-This algorithm was intended for implementation in `bril`, which restricts supported operations to arithmetic operations, conditions, and simple loops.
-We add the `rand` command to bril, which returns a random double between `0` and `1`, and implement interval-based and some convergence-based analysis for doubles in `xbrili`.
-We found that such a convergence algorithm was difficult to impelement, but still manage to recover some interval analysis based results for computing outer bounds on `bril` probabilistic state space.

-# Background on Probabril

 In [a previous adventure](probabril) we laid out an exact solver for the distribution represented by probabilistic Bril programs, but in this setting the only source of randomness is a coin flip, which gives all distributions discrete, finite support.
 In our exact abstract interpreter, we thought of a coin flip as a world split.
 Of course, in most languages, the standard is to give people access to a `rand` instruction, a uniform sample from [0,1], rather than a coin.
 Analogous to our motivating example before, we would like to run programs such as